github/docs/content/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account.md

 * _setup_
 * _script/setup_

-If none of these files are found, then any files or folders in `dotfiles` starting with `.` are symlinked to the codespace's `~` or `$HOME` directory.
+If none of these files are found, then any files or folders in your selected dotfiles repository starting with `.` are symlinked to the codespace's `~` or `$HOME` directory.

-Any changes to your `dotfiles` repository will apply only to each new codespace, and do not affect any existing codespace.
+Any changes to your selected dotfiles repository will apply only to each new codespace, and do not affect any existing codespace.

 {% note %}